 For adult learners entering the adult high school completion program, previous work done in accredited high schools, except for physical education courses, can be transferred to this program.
 Another advantage to the high school diploma program is that students can even take college courses at Copper Mountain College to fulfill their high school credit requirements, thereby completing their high school coursework while simultaneously getting college credit.
 Students who choose to enroll in college courses may also be eligible for financial aid.
-Students under eighteen years of age should first contact the Coordinator of Adult Education prior to registration.
+Pregnant or parenting minors may enter the program under the age of 18.
 For information on the High School Completion program please call the Adult Education Program at (442) 241-5534 or email us: aep@cmccd.edu